06wj/as2js/README.md

  * Auto prefix member access with this.

+ * Auto prefix static access with class name.

 Todo
 ====

- * Auto prefix static usage with class name.

  * Intermediate untyped, explicit scope ActionScript format.

- * Class comment.
+ * Preserve class comment.

- * Variable comment.
+ * Preserve variable comment.

 Not supported
 =============

+ * Reformat super to this.\_super.

  * Apply Math.floor to float converted to an int or uint.